 Only if the notice states that you are required to carry the document.

-- Notices that must be carried (PDF, 140KB) updated 3 July 2017 - lists the gazette notices that are legally required to be carried by drivers of heavy vehicles operating under those notices.
+- Notices that must be carried (PDF, 139KB) updated 16 October 2017 - lists the gazette notices that are legally required to be carried by drivers of heavy vehicles operating under those notices.

 - Compliance bulletin 5 – Carriage and presentation of documents – Compliance and enforcement bulletin (PDF, 87KB) - advice on what documents need to be carried when operating a heavy vehicle and how they should be presented (including electronic copies) if intercepted.

 All existing LPIs that were in place immediately before the commencement of the HVNL have been preserved, either by transitioning directly under the HVNL or being remade into a NHVR notice.
 The NHVR will continue to consolidate and harmonise transitional notices and Local Productivity Initiatives (LPIs) where possible.